rohans9509/SPAM-EMAIL-CLASSIFIER/README.md

-This is a project I made to detect spam emails
+This is a project used to detect spam emails/messages